natemoo-re/animate-presence/packages/animate-presence/readme.md

 ---

-Unlike most animation libraries, there's no new API to learn&mdash;just use CSS.
+Unlike most animation libraries, there's no new API to learn&mdash;just use CSS or the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API/Using_the_Web_Animations_API).

 Here's a basic example: